Last updated on April 15th, 2022 at 04:21 pm

 The German student visa from India is valid for three months.
 Within this period, you should:

 - apply for a students’ residence permit to study in Gerany

 - register yourself as a resident in Germany

 The maximum length of a full-time student residence permit is two years.
 You have an option to extend the residence permit depending on the length of your studies.

 Non-EU graduates of a German university are eligible for an 18-months job seekers’ resident permit.

 You can apply for this permit after you successfully graduate from your university.

-With a job seekers resident permit, you can search for full-time employment or become self-employed in Germany.
-During this 18-month period, you are also allowed to take up a temporary/ side job while searching for a permanent job which directly matches your academic qualifications.
+With a German job seekers resident permit, you can search for full-time employment or become self-employed in Germany.
+During this 18-month period, you are also allowed to take up a temporary/ side job while searching for a permanent job that directly matches your academic qualifications.